barryclark/jekyll-now/_posts/2016-01-30-create-free-jekyll-website-github.markdown

 h. edit _config.yml - my settings:

 # Site settings
-title: howtoguy.tv
+title: howtoguy.tv<br>
-email: glen@howtoguy.tv
+email: glen@howtoguy.tv<br>
 description: > # this means to ignore newlines until "baseurl:"
   Howtoguy knows everything.
 Howtoguy can teach you how to do anything.
 Need to know how to test and replace a condensor on a '77 Kawasaki 650 motorcycle or build a wordpress website?
-Howtoguy has you covered.
+Howtoguy has you covered.<br>
-baseurl: "" # the subpath of your site, e.g. /blog
+baseurl: "" # the subpath of your site, e.g. /blog<br>
-url: "http://howtoguy.tv" # the base hostname & protocol for your site
+url: "http://howtoguy.tv" # the base hostname & protocol for your site<br>
-twitter_username: fotozfotoz
+twitter_username: fotozfotoz<br>
-github_username:  howtoguy
+github_username:  howtoguy<br>
-port: 4001
+port: 4001<br>

 # Build settings
 markdown: kramdown